TechnoSparks/SpareThePhantoms/README.md

 ### Requirements
 - Magisk version 23 or newer
-- Android 12L and newer
+- Android 12L or newer

 ### Installing
 Flash the zip (Releases section) in Magisk Manager or in recovery.